Mahmadabid/ImageEnhancer/Readme.md

 ## `ImgEnhancer.py`

-Enhances the resolution of an image by scaling it to four times its original dimensions.
+**Purpose**: The main goal of this script is image enhancement through size scaling.
+It processes an image and increases its size to four times its original dimensions.

+**Output**: A scaled image that's 4x the size of the input image.

 **Usage:**
 ```ruby